 Now for the same pivot table above, we will create some advanced calculated field using the IF statement.

 To arrive, the BONUS column calculation would be as follow.

 If the sales value is >4000, then a bonus is 1% of sales; otherwise, it would be 0.5%.

 So follow the above steps as shown above and insert the formula as shown below.

 Click on “Ok,” and we will have a new column as “Bonus” in the pivot table.

 Like this, we can insert columns to the pivot table using “Calculated Field.”

 Things to Remember

-- Calculated Field can be arrived by using formulas and existing fields of the data table.
+- Calculated Fields can be arrived at by using formulas and existing fields of the data table.

 This has been a guide to the pivot table to add a column.
 Here we discuss how to add a new column in the pivot table using the calculated fields along with some practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –